-Each year, far too many families have to endure the agony of learning that a loved one died in some type of fatal accident that could have been prevented, if not for someone else’s negligence.
+Each year, far too many families have to endure the agony of learning that a loved one died in some type of fatal accident that could have been prevented if not for someone else's negligence.
 When this happens, a compassionate Rocklin wrongful death lawyer can help.
 An attorney can hold the at-fault party financially accountable through a wrongful death claim to help bring a sense of justice to surviving family members and recover compensation to provide a more secure future.Why Monetary Damages are Awarded in a Wrongful Death Claim

 Some people wonder why our civil justice system confines compensation in a wrongful death claim to only monetary damages.
-They make a fair point that no amount of money will ever truly be able to compensate someone for the sudden and unexpected loss of a loved one.
-However, it is important to understand that wrongful death damages are not intended to make you whole or somehow replace the support provided by your loved one.
+They make a fair point that no amount of money will ever be able to compensate someone for the sudden and unexpected loss of a loved one.
+However, it is essential to understand that wrongful death damages are not intended to make you whole or somehow replace the support provided by your loved one.

 - Costs associated with the funeral.

 - Costs related to burying your loved one.

 - Trying to supplement some of the lost income provided by the victim.